 Zimmerman, M. S., and C. C. Krueger.
 2009.
 An ecosystem perspective on re-establishing native deepwater fishes in the Laurentian Great Lakes.
 North American Journal of Fisheries Management 29:1352-1371.

 Figure Captions

 Figure 1.
-Kiyi sampling locations in Lake Superior between 2003 and 2014 and the five regions used for subsampling kiyi for age estimation in 2014.
+Sampling locations in Lake Superior between 2003 and 2014 and the five regions used for subsampling Kiyi for age estimation in 2014.
 Squares denote offshore sites and circles denote nearshore sites.
-Solid symbols denote locations where kiyi were collected in 2014.
+Solid symbols denote locations where Kiyi were collected in 2014.

 Figure 2.
 Thin-sectioned otolith from a 206-mm male Kiyi captured at an offshore site in the northern Ontario region on 20-Jul-2014 that was estimated to be 11 years old.
 The maximum length of the otolith is XX mm.

 Figure 3.
 Difference in otolith-derived age estimates for Lake Superior Kiyi between two readers by age estimates for the first reader.
 Darker points represent more individuals.
 The short horizontal lines and vertical lines at each age estimate for the first reader are the mean and 95% confidence intervals, respectively, for the difference in age estimates between readers.
-Confidence intervals that do not contain zero indicate a significant difference in age estimates between readers.
+Confidence intervals that do not contain zero indicate a statistically significant difference in age estimates between readers.
 Sample sizes for each age estimate for the first reader are shown above the x-axis.

 Figure 4.
 Difference in scale- and otolith-derived age estimates for Lake Superior Kiyi by otolith-derived age estimates.
-All fish were from only the eastern Michigan region.
+All fish were collected from only the eastern Michigan region.
 Darker points represent more individuals.
 The short horizontal lines and vertical lines at each otolith-derived age estimate are the mean and 95% confidence intervals, respectively, for the difference in scale- and otolith-derived age estimates.
-Confidence intervals that do not contain zero indicate a significant difference in age estimates between scales and otoliths.
+Confidence intervals that do not contain zero indicate a statistically significant difference in age estimates between scales and otoliths.
 Sample sizes for each otolith-derived age estimate are shown above the x-axis.

-Figure 4.
-Relative frequency of otolith-derived age estimates for all Lake Superior kiyi captured from May-July 2014.
-Ages were expanded from an age-length key based on consensus otolith-derived age estimates.

 Figure 5.
+Frequency of otolith-derived age estimates for all Lake Superior Kiyi captured from May-July 2014.
+Ages were expanded from an age-length key based on consensus otolith-derived age estimates between two readers.

-Relative within-year frequency of total length for all Lake Superior kiyi captured in May-July from only nearshore locations from 2003-2010 and all locations (Figure 1) in 2011-2014.
+Figure 6.
+Relative within-year frequency of total length for all Lake Superior Kiyi captured in May-July from only nearshore locations from 2003-2010 and all locations (Figure 1) in 2011-2014.
 Plots are labeled with the year sampled and the total sample size.
-Each plot has been scaled such that the mode has a height equal to 1.
-The numeric labels in 2004, 2006, and 2010 are the age of fish in those modes in 2014.
-The vertical dashed line in each plot is at 110 mm which was used to identify the total length mode for age-1 fish.
+Each plot is scaled such that the mode has a height equal to 1.
+Numeric labels in 2004, 2006, and 2010 are the age fish in those modes were in 2014.
+The vertical dashed line in each plot at 110 mm was used to identify the total length mode for age-1 fish.